omidfarhang/omid.dev/content/posts/2013-05-03-korn-band-members-get-back-together.en.md

 ---
 Head, Munky, JD, Fieldy, and Ray are not only together again on-stage for shows beginning May 15, but Korn is also in the studio recording a new album!

 “We knew we would have a blast playing together, ‘cause we love each other so much… everything just started pouring out, now I can’t wait until our fans hear this stuff!!”
-Brian &#8220;Head&#8221; Welch tells Rolling Stone.
+Brian “Head” Welch tells Rolling Stone.

 Watch the album trailer on RollingStone.com:
 <a href="http://www.facebook.com/l.php?u=http%3A%2F%2Fbit.ly%2FKornTrailer&h=MAQEn8AIr&s=1" target="_blank" rel="nofollow nofollow">http://bit.ly/KornTrailer</a>

 [<img class="alignnone  wp-image-179" alt="Korn_1073204057" src="/images/2013/05/Korn_1073204057.jpg" width="672" height="519" srcset="/images/sites/4/2013/05/Korn_1073204057.jpg 960w, /images/sites/4/2013/05/Korn_1073204057-300x231.jpg 300w" sizes="(max-width: 672px) 100vw, 672px" />](/images/2013/05/Korn_1073204057.jpg)

-Here's what Brian &#8220;Head&#8221; Welch has to say:
+Here's what Brian “Head” Welch has to say:

 https://twitter.com/brianheadwelch/status/330056895878529024